 22. The film "The Killing Fields" cast a real-life survivor of the Cambodian Genocide.
 Haing S. Ngor survived three terms in Cambodian Prison camp by eating insects.
 He went on to win an Academy Award for supporting actor.
 His fate ended by being murdered by an LA street gang in 1996.

 23. In 1888, a teacher named Minnie Freeman saved all of her students after a freak blizzard struck in Nebraska.
 The winds were so strong that the roof and the door just blew off of the school.
-Using rope she roped the kids together and trekked over a mile in whiteout conditions to the closest farmhouse.
+She saved them by using a rope.
+She tied the kids together and trekked over a mile in whiteout conditions to the closest farmhouse.

 24. In 1938, early aviator Douglas Corrigan was denied permission to fly from New York to Ireland.
 Since he was denied he planned to fly to California instead.
 28 hours later he arrived in Ireland, telling officials that he must have mistakenly gone the wrong way.